Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Data and calibration

 Of the $1299$ images in our data set, $422$ have timestamps in the image headers (``Exchangeable image file format'' or EXIF headers).
 The distribution of timestamps is shown in \figref{fig:imgstats}.
 On 2007 Oct 24, Comet 17P/Holmes brightened by more than 10~mag (\citealt{outburst}), generating considerable public interest and making it a very popular and accessible observing target in the amateur astronomy community.
 The distribution of image timestamps shows a large spike at this time.

-We evaluated the accuracy of the image timestamps by asking, for each image, whether the comet would appear within the celestial-coordinate bounds of the image at its stamped time.
-We find that the majority of the timestamps are consistent, and that inconsistent timestamps are typically late rather than early.
+We evaluate the accuracy of the image timestamps by asking, for each image, whether the comet would appear within the celestial-coordinate bounds of the image at its stamped time.
+We find that the majority of the timestamps are consistent, and that inconsistent timestamps are typically late rather than early; we assume this is because some of the images have been post-processed and the timestamp represents the time the image was last edited rather than the time the image was taken.
 See \figref{fig:exiftimes}.

 \figref{fig:imgstats} shows the distribution of angular scales of the images in our data set.
 The distribution peaks around $3$ square degrees.
 Also shown is the distribution of exposure times reported in the EXIF headers.